-The conference team is in the early stages of planning the agenda for the 2017 conference, and hopes to be in a position to publish an outline agenda by later March / early April.
+The conference team is currently planning the agenda and hopes to be in a position to publish an outline agenda during May 2017.
+Details of speakers and presentations will be added to this page as they are confirmed.

 Public health, sustainability, active travel & road safety casualty reduction